 Between holidays, birthday parties, preschool events, and more, it can seem like life is just a steady stream of treats.
-Too Many Treats, in fact!
-(That’s probably the title of a Berenstain Bears book, right?)
 Here are a few ways that I like to help keep the treats that my toddlers consume in perspective.

 I realize that this is not news to any parent of a little one.
 And honestly, finding reasons to celebrate with yummy food is usually a good thing—provided that it’s not undermining an overall diet.
 I doubt there will ever be a magic formula for balancing fruit snacks with kale chips or ice cream with chia pudding, but I’ve come up with a few strategies that help me feel like everything will be okay, that things will all balance out.
 Here it goes…

 This could mean offering milk with a cookie or a cupcake, giving a few nuts or a bit of nut butter alongside a brownie, or topping pudding with a dollop of thick and creamy yogurt.
-Adding a bit of protein to a sugary snack helps energy levels stay even and it can prevent a sugar crash.
-And what to do if your kiddo won’t touch the protein component?
-Try again in 30 minutes or an hour for the same effects.
-I’d much rather try to get my girl to drink some milk or nibble a few almonds with her cupcake than to force her to skip it all together.
+Adding a bit of protein to a sweeter snack helps energy levels stay even and turn a treat into a more satisfying snack.

 2. Downsize the portions.